NN155/Messenger/README.md

 # Project Name: Messenger

 ## Description
-**Messenger** is a messaging app clone, inspired by Discord, that provides an intuitive interface for text messaging.
+**Messenger** is a Discord app clone, inspired by Discord, that provides an intuitive interface for text messaging.
 The app supports real-time communication with instant messaging and group chats.

 ## Features
 - **Instant Messaging**: Send and receive text messages in real time.